icewolfz/jiMUD/docs/preferences.md

 - `Enable debug` Will display debug data to the dev tool console
 - `Allow negative number for experience needed` causes the needed xp value in status display to allow to display negative when you have xp over required amt.
 - `Persistent advanced editor` causes the advanced editor to remain in memory to help speed up load times on future uses
+- `Backup save` what to save when using remote backup systems
+- `Backup load` what to load when using remote backup systems
+- `Theme` the theme for the main client window

 ## Display